 26) Let them eat cake and freeze the rest.

 Keep your cake slices fresh by putting slices of bread over each end that was cut.
-Most cakes will stay fresh in the refrigerator for weeks and you can also store it in the freezer for months.
+Most cakes will stay fresh in the refrigerator for weeks and you can also store them in the freezer for months.

 27) Keep your tomatoes out of the refrigerator.